 Whitworth Town Council’s officer (Town Clerk) is Melanie Hearn.
 Melanie has been in post since 2015 and is your first point of call for anything related to Whitworth Town Council.
 Born and brought up in Rossendale, Melanie has lived in Whitworth with her husband and young family since 2007.
 Melanie's background is in retail management and she has also spent time running an art and design business locally.

 Whitworth's Town Caretaker is Glen Iliff.
 Glen lives in Whitworth and works as Caretaker full-time; he has been in post since 2007.
 His main duties are to remove litter from all public areas around the village, and to report any problems back to the Clerk.

 Whitworth's Parish Lengthsman is John Leyland.
 John has been Lengthsman for over nine years and he has lived in Whitworth all his life.
-He works two days a week for the Council, and his role is to carry out basic maintenance around the town.
+He works one day a week for the Council, and his role is to carry out basic maintenance around the town.

 Whitworth Town Council was formed in 1974 following the reorganisation of local government in England.
 Prior to this date, Whitworth Urban District Council was the administrative body in the Valley, but was abolished following the reorganisation.